Free playbook Scenario planning for SaaS companies

 Compare scenarios side-by-side

-The real power comes from testing different outcomes.
+The real power comes from testing different outcomes before you're locked into terms.
 Create scenarios for various round sizes or share prices.
-Because scenarios in Runway act as frozen versions of the same model, standard scenarios let you see the impact immediately.
+Because scenarios in Runway act as frozen versions of the same model, you see the impact of each change immediately.

 Add a driver table block to your page and pull in your equity and EV drivers.
 Use the Compare feature to view these values across different scenarios side-by-side, following the same workflow used for Budget vs. actuals.